About Dynamic Remarketing

 - Enable Remarketing and Advertising Reporting Features in Analytics.

-- Link your Google Merchant Center and AdWords accounts (required only for Retail vertical).
+- Link your Google Merchant Center and Google Ads accounts (required only for Retail vertical).

 Once you're sure that you meet these prerequisites, then carry out the mandatory steps in the next section.